FatimaWasim23/Video-Annotation-Pipeline/README.md

 2. Iterative Processing Overhead: For very large datasets, the iterative processing approach may result in slower execution times compared to fully vectorized solutions.

 3. Memory Usage: The code might face memory issues when dealing with very large datasets.
 For such cases, additional optimizations may be needed.

+4. Parallel Processing: The code currently does not utilize parallel processing, which could be a consideration for further optimization.

 # Unit Tests